artbat/bus-stop-test/docs/about.md

 - Quality of code - *is your code clean & well written?*
 - Eye for detail - *how does your app look?*

-If you can't complete your app in time, give us a description of what you were planning / how you would approach it.
+If you can't complete your app in time (we expect most people to spend about an hour), give us a description of what you were planning / how you would approach it.